Dechea/Fauna-IaC_Action/README.md

 ### 1. What happens if one domain introduce a breaking change?
 Currently the whole Action would fail, because we run all tests from all Domains.
 Only if all tests passing, the changes will be applied to production.

+### 2. Where do I need to put my GraphQL schema?
+Your GraphQL schema needs to be put at the root level of your repository.

 ## Support
 If you’d like help with this pipe, or you have an issue or feature request, let us know.